Civil liability in recreational diving: Duty of the diver

 The certified diver is responsible for ensuring that their personal equipment, competence and fitness is sufficient to ensure their own safety in and under the water on the planned dive, allowing for reasonably foreseeable contingencies, and to follow safe diving practices.

 A diver in training may not be competent to assume one or more of these duties, or their competence may be limited, depending on their existing certification.
 The duty of care of the instructor is to compensate for the known or reasonably predictable shortfalls in the learner's competence.

 Responsibilities of buddies

-The responsibilities of dive buddies have been established by training standards and usage.
+The responsibilities of dive buddies have been established by training standards and usage, but there is no definitive list of buddy legal obligations.
+An effective way to protect oneself from liability is to comply with the buddy practices agreed between the divers before the dive, and not make assumptions that both parties are following the same set of practices.
 Buddies are responsible for: